-I tailor my presentations to suit the needs of different groups and situations.
-I work with a wide variety of people ranging from low pressure community/hobbyist groups to college students and professionals.
+My presentations are tailored to suit the needs the group and situation.
+I work with a wide variety of people ranging from low pressure recreational community groups to college students and professionals.

-Kim teaches World Percussion to High School students at Credo High School (Pulblic Waldorf Charter School) in Rhonert Park.
+Kim teaches World Percussion to High School students at Credo High School (Public Waldorf Charter School) in Rohnert Park CA.

 Kim teaches Embody rhythm to young people at schools throughout Sonoma County.
 If you would like to see a DVD of my work with elementary school children, please contact me.

-7 to 8:45 PM, Sebastopol CA. Hand Drums Ensemble for Djembe, Dundun, Conga, Cajon, Bongo and more.
-This is a intermediatate hand drum class where we learn multiple parts to classic dance rhythms that inform American Music.
+7:30 to 9:30 PM, Sebastopol CA. Hand Drums Ensemble for Conga, Cajon, Bongo and more.
+This is a intermediate hand drum class where we learn multiple parts to classic dance rhythms that inform American Music.
 Please see our repertoire and class out lines to the right.
-Class is held at the Miss Daisy’s in Sebastopol.
-Please email or call me at (707) 889-4949 if you are interested. $25 per class.
+Please email or call me at (707) 889-4949 if you are interested. $25-$35 sliding scale per class.

 Brazilian Percussion class is on hold at the moment.
 Please call and express your interest.
 This is a performing group class for Teens and Adults.
 We learn instruments of the Brazilian Bateria (parade orchestra): bass drums, bells, shakers, stick drums, snare drums, scratchers and more.
 We play rhythms from around the world plus my own compositions and arrangements.
 Hear the music.
 Class is conducted in a circle, while standing and moving to an easy step to keep time.
 Please see course outline and contact me to see if you are ready for this class.
 Please call (707) 889-4949.

-7 to 9:00PM, East Santa Rosa Mulitlevel hand drum class for, conga, and percussion.
+7 to 9:00PM, This class is on hold at the moment.
+Please call and express your interest.
+Hand drum class for, conga, and percussion.
 We play rhythm games, learn technique, call and response, polymeter, stick work, and involve spoken rhythm and movement.
 Our repertoire includes Nigerian Highlife and Ibo, Haitian Yan Valu, Congolese Zebula, Brazilian Congo, Afoxé and Maculele, Cuban Iyesa, Conga and Rumba.
 I can bring a hand drum for you, please call in advance.
-Cost is $25, some options for sliding scale.
-Everyone is welcome to come to this class, please call Kim to register and for last minute details.
+Cost is $25-$35 sliding scale.
+Please call Kim to see if this class is right for you, and for last minute details.
 (707) 889-4949

 Private lessons, group classes, rituals and performances by appointment.